 If you want to ensure a good credit score or want to improve it, paying the rent with your credit card may not be the best idea.

-At the end of the day, if you decide to pay rent with your credit card, then you need to be aware of your best options.
+Ultimately, if you decide to pay rent with your credit card, you must know your best options.
 Ensure that you know what processing fees you’ll face for paying in this manner.
 Furthermore, ensure you are prepared to pay everything back in full to protect your credit score.

 When you make a rent payment via credit card, make sure to keep exact records of how much you spend.
 You also need to record the percentage of fees you faced and the interest rate your credit card charged on the purchase.
 This way, when your credit card statement comes out, you'll know the extra cost you owe in interest.